 All St. John’s children are encouraged to take pride in their own appearance whilst valuing their own property and that of others.
 We want our children to have a sense of community and security and for these reasons, we have a school uniform, including a P.E. kit.
 The school logo incorporates our mission statement and motto – “Learn to Love and Love to Learn” which we refer to most days.

-During the autumn and spring terms, your child will be expected to wear a maroon jumper or cardigan and a white polo shirt
+During the autumn and spring terms, your child will be expected to wear a maroon jumper or cardigan embroidered with the school logo.

 As the weather warms up, girls are able to wear a pink and white gingham dress with white socks and boys are able to wear grey shorts.
 We like the children to remain in sensible black shoes in the summer months too (no sandals please).

 Trainers (Years 3-6) for outdoor games

 A spare pair of underwear and socks

 Your child is able to wear a watch and a pair of small stud earrings, if their ears are pierced.
 Please discourage your child from wearing jewellery in school as it can cause unpleasant injuries and can be easily lost.

 There are West Sussex County Council regulations which prohibit the wearing of any kind of earrings, ear studs, watches, rings, neck chains, bangles etc. during PE lessons or other organised physical activities.
 The only exceptions to these regulations might be the wearing of religious or cultural jewellery (when the County Adviser for PE should be consulted) or when it is justified on medical grounds e.g. when a pupil has only recently had an ear pierced in which case plaster tape may be used to protect the ear.